Joseph Castanon

-Acting
+Acting career

 He has appeared in several television series, including Jericho, NCIS, I Hate My 30's, Crossing Jordan, Without A Trace, October Road, ER, a mini series Comanche Moon, and won the 2006 Young Artist Award for Guest Starring Young Actor in a TV series for an appearance on Ghost Whisperer.
 That same year, he made his feature film debut playing Ben Newman, son of Adam Sandler's character in the comedy Click.

 Music career

 Castanon became serious about music after he booked the starring role in the West Coast Ensemble stage production of "Big the Musical" in the fall of 2008.
 It was then he realized his love for performing in front of live audiences.
 He joined forces and began writing and recording with multi-award winning writer and producer Jonathan George.
 The two-year journey of development and work spawned the artist Sir Castanon.
-He released his debut album, "Puppeteer", on iTunes and CD Baby on December 28, 2010.
+He released his debut album, Puppeteer, on iTunes and CD Baby on December 28, 2010.